Analysing spatiotemporal instabilities in magneto-optical traps with the tools of turbulence theory: Structure function

-{\bf Burgulence} (random field governed by the Burgers equation).
+\textit{Burgulence} (random field governed by the Burgers equation).
 Here smooth ramps coexist with shocks.
-Hence, a bifractal behaviour is observed: ramp scaling is seen for $0<p<1$ and shocks for $1<p<\infty$.
+Hence, a bifractal behaviour is observed~\cite{Frisch1995}: ramp scaling is seen for $0<p<1$ and shocks for $1 < p < \infty$.

-{\bf Passive scalar advected by Kolmogorov turbulence}.
-In atmospheric turbulence the temperature field could be seen as approximately passively advected.
-The mean-field theory of Kolmogorov-Oboukhov-Corssin (KOC) predicts ${\xi_p} =p/3$ for passive scalar fields advected by the classical Kolmogorov turbulence.
-This prediction is made for the inertial range of scales $\ell_d < \ell < \ell_E$, where $\ell_d$ and $\ell_E$ are the dissipative and the energy-containing (integral) scales respectively.
-The scaling is derived under the assumption that the energy dissipation rate is the only quantity defining the statistical properties in this range \cite{Obukhov,Corrsin}.
+\textit{Passive scalar advected by Kolmogorov turbulence}.
+This case approximately describes the temperature field in atmospheric turbulence.
+The mean-field Kolmogorov-Obukhov-Corssin (KOC) theory~\cite{Kolmogorov1941,Obukhov1949,Corrsin1951} predicts ${\xi_p} =p/3$ for the scaling range $\ell_d < \ell < \ell_E$, where $\ell_d$ and $\ell_E$ are the dissipative and the energy-containing (integral) scales respectively.
+The scaling is derived under the assumption that the energy dissipation rate is the only quantity defining the statistical properties in this range.

-{\bf Intermittent turbulence}.
-This is what is most typical for real turbulent systems: Kolmogorov type scaling at low values of $p$ is replaced by a more shallow slope for higher $p$'s due to presence of coherent quasi-singular structures/events~\cite{Leveque,Cliff}.
+\textit{Intermittent turbulence}.
+This case usually corresponds to real turbulent systems: Kolmogorov-type scaling at low values of $p$ is replaced by a more shallow slope for higher $p$'s due to presence of coherent quasi-singular structures/events~\cite{Leveque1999,Iyer2018}.

-To create the structure function we randomly (with a uniform distribution) choose a pixel $(x,y)$ from within the box $[0.25N,0.75N]^2$, then choose the second point by selecting a random $\ell$ pixels from $[0, N/2]$ and $\theta$ from $[0,2\pi)$.
-With these $\ell$ and $\theta$, we read the value of $\rho$ corresponding to the pixel into which the second point falls, so that we can calculate calculate the structure function of Eq.
-(1).
-Additional averaging is done in time by repeating the process for the whole dataset which consists of 50 frames.

-Note that choosing random $(x,y)$ and random $\theta$ (while keeping the $\ell$-bin constant when computing the structure function) amounts to the space and direction averaging which make sense only for systems which are approximately statistically uniform and isotropic in the sampling volume.
-In principle, the angle averaging could be dropped if one is interested in studying the anisotropy effects.

-We have studied the effect of detector pixelation using an image with fixed Gaussian profile and established that the pixelation causes an error less than 3\% for $\ell >10$.
-Thus, in our analysis we take $\ell >10$.